dat3Cph/material/flow3/2_security/Exercise_Thursday_A.md

 # Part III:  Expanding the Hotel API (team A)

-It Thursday.
-First consider this: depending on how far you have gone during the previous and this week, you might need to catch up.
+It's Thursday.
+First consider this: depending on how far you have gone during the previous week and this one, you might need to catch up.

 This exercise is building on top of these three exercises: